txpipe/assets-api-starter-kit/README.md

 }
 ```

+#### Build and Run

-On the terminal run the following commands:
+Once we have Prisma connected to our DB-Sync instance we can build and run the application.
+Go back to the terminal and execute the following commands:

 ```bash
 npm run build